 perhaps become the yunus centre on how to introduce microcredit to reframe what top-down macroeconomic assumptions no longer

-I assume at some level HEC does this : I am pretty sure none of the other yunus
+help anyone I assume at some level HEC does this : I am pretty sure none of the other yunus

 centres get involved in general theory reframing ; they are set on practice projects yunus wants- that’s why there